Virtual Stage. How was it possible? | Microsoft Build 2020

 In order to get high quality foreground in zones like hair, hands, or feet we have made two major contributions to the original method.
 First, we have replaced the original segmentation step by the AI models of the Azure Body Tracking SDK, getting a segmentation that is more tolerant of color similarities and ambiguous zones of the image.

-Second, we are splitting the body into two square images with a small overlapping and processing them separately.
+After that, we are splitting the body into two square images with a small overlapping and processing them separately.
 This allows the model to “see” better in difficult zones like the shadow between the feet, without losing precision in hair or hands.